moonfirefly/Blokade/README.md

 with.
 The game is obviously another falling blocks clone but I wanted to design a simple game that I could actually finish.

-I wrote the code and made the graphics except the font.
-I generated the sound effects with Bfxr.
-Both background tunes are free loops I got from Joshua Hardin.
+I wrote the code and made the graphics except the <a href="http://www.ms-studio.com/FontSales/anonymous.html">font</a>.
+I generated the sound effects with <a href="http://www.bfxr.net/">Bfxr</a>.
+Both background tunes are free loops I got from <a href="http://www.joshuahardin.com/free_music_loops.php">Joshua Hardin</a>.

 Open the project in Xcode 4.5.2 with Quartz and SFML 2.0 installed and the game should compile and run right away.
 The Code::Blocks